Here are 64 startups that launched today at Y Combinator’s W18 Demo Day

 Proven

 Proven uses data, artificial intelligence and machine learning to design individualized skincare products for consumers.
-To provide the best skin care products for people, Proven has built a database, which it calls the Beauty Genome Project, that uses 8 million reviews from people in conjunction with A.I. to understand what ingredients have an impact on people.
+To provide the best skin care products for people, Proven has built a database, which it calls the Beauty Genome Project, that uses 8 million reviews from people in conjunction with AI to understand what ingredients have an impact on people.
 The idea is to help find people the products that are best for their skin topology.

 Read more about Proven on TechCrunch here.